--field of vision when you start seeing the 11:11 codes – 888 is about abundance or being 80% into a project, etc. Alana Fairchild’s Messages in the Numbers is a good text, I have mainly focused on 11:11 meanings for now.
+-field of vision when you start seeing the 11:11 codes – 888 is about abundance or being 80% into a project, etc. It tends to appear to people with strong 8s in their chart.

 Here are some words with an 8 numerology – notice how this number looks like an infinity loop?
 It’s all about cycles, reaping what you sow and reconnecting with your immortality?
 No shortcuts here!
 See the word analysis system I’ve used

-35/8 – ROYALTY, CELEBRATE, BUDDHISM, SPIDER, CREATOR, CRITIC, CLIMBER, MOUNTAIN, WATERFALL (also LEOPARD – 8’s do find it hard to change their spots!
-Perhaps they should focus on their courage instead) (also CANBERRA, ANTARCTICA and EUROPE).
+35/8 – ROYALTY, CELEBRATE, BUDDHISM, SPIDER, CREATOR, CRITIC, CLIMBER, FLOWERS, MOTHERS, MOUNTAIN, WATERFALL (also LEOPARD – 8’s do find it hard to change their spots!
+Perhaps they should focus on their courage instead) (also CANBERRA, and EUROPE).

-44/8 – SPIRITUAL, COUNSELLOR, ACUPUNCTURE*, NATUROPATH*, MEDICINE*, HAPPINESS, COMMITMENT, ETERNITY, FOREVER, REBIRTH etc. *I’m a big fan of alternative (or should we say, effective and traditional) medicine, see this post on finding a great healer and please, sign this petition against the Australian Government removing rebates for natural therapies (shame!)
+44/8 – LESS IS MORE, SPIRITUAL, COUNSELLOR, ACUPUNCTURE*, ALCOHOLISM (See my post on Al-Anon), NATUROPATH*, MEDICINE*, SWIMMING, HAPPINESS, POWERFUL, COMMITMENT, ETERNITY, FOREVER, BUSHFIRES REBIRTH etc. *I’m a big fan of alternative (or should we say, effective and traditional) medicine, see this post on finding a great healer and please, sign this petition against the Australian Government removing rebates for natural therapies (shame!)

 And my thoughts on the qualities of 8 lifepaths (which apply to a lesser degree if 8 appears in your name etc.):